-At your workplace, if you’re a decision-maker or influencer concerning office furniture purchases, there’s a lot to consider when you make the leap to new furniture.
-You'll be using it every day for years to come, so it needs to be aesthetically pleasing and functional for the long haul.
-Not to mention durable.
-Even the graceful among us occasionally slam a drawer or roll their chair into the edge of their desk once in a while.
+If you’re a decision-maker or influencer concerning office purchases at your workplace, there’s a lot to consider when you make the leap to new furniture.
+You'll be using it every day for years, so it needs to be aesthetically pleasing and functional for the long haul—not to mention durable.
+Even the graceful among us occasionally slam a drawer or roll their chair into the edge of their desk.

-Most of the choices in wood desks come in veneers or laminates.
+Most of your choices for wood desks come in veneers or laminates.
 You would be hard-pressed to find a solid wood desk (at a price most any of us could afford) these days.
-Despite its gorgeousness, solid wood can warp or crack more easily than veneered counterparts.
-Here are some facts about veneers and laminates that might help you choose between these two viable options.
-If you have already been doing a little desk shopping, you’ll know that veneers tend to be more expensive than laminates.
-Here’s why:
+Despite its beauty, solid wood can warp or crack more easily than its veneered counterparts.
+Here are some facts about veneers and laminates that might help you choose between these 2 viable options.
+If you have already been desk shopping, you’ll know that veneers tend to be more expensive than laminates.
+Here’s why.

-Wood veneers are thin slices of hardwood which are bonded to a less expensive wood like birch or a wood composite like plywood, particle board or medium density fiber board.
-There are marvelous things manufacturers can do with veneers, giving a beautiful appearance to furniture.
+Wood veneers are thin slices of hardwood bonded to a less expensive wood like birch or a wood composite like plywood, particle board, or medium-density fiberboard.
+Manufacturers can do marvelous things with veneers that give a beautiful appearance to furniture.